 Charts

 Data Flow Diagram

 Getting to know the Data Flow Diagram

 Introducing the Data Flow Diagram

-The Data Flow Diagram (DFD) is part of the Structured Systems Analysis and Design Method and is used to show the way that data flows through a system including the Processes, Data Stores and Entities that relate to the data.
+The Data Flow diagram (DFD) is part of the Structured Systems Analysis and Design Method and is used to show the way that data flows through a system including the Processes, Data Stores and Entities that relate to the data.

-A hierarch of diagrams is typically created that start from the Context Diagram which is said to be at 'level 0' in the hierarchy.

-Options for the Data Flow Diagram
+A hierarch of diagrams is typically created that start from the Context diagram, which is said to be at 'level 0' in the hierarchy.
+Where to find the Data Flow Diagram Ribbon: Design > Diagram > Add > Data Flow Diagrams > Data Flow Diagram Browser window Toolbar : New Diagram icon > Data Flow Diagrams > Data Flow Diagram Browser window context menu | Add Diagram... > Data Flow Diagrams > Data Flow Diagram Usage of the Data Flow Diagram

-The Data Flow Diagram can be assembled into a hierarchy and drill down to lower level diagrams can be achieved using the Child Diagram functionality.
-The Processes can be organized into a hierarch using the Project Browser and the Child Diagrams can be nested under each Process node in the Project Browser tree.
+The Data Flow diagram can be used to create a data- and process-centric view of a system at any level.
+While the BPMN Business Process diagram is not centered on data the Data Flow diagram is data-centric and shows which Processes consume, produce and store data.
+The diagrams are useful for a data analyst who needs to know how data moves through a system, from the context level where data flows between external entities and through the system down to the lowest level.
+Options for the Data Flow The Data Flow diagram can be assembled into a hierarchy, and drill down to lower Diagram level diagrams can be achieved using the child diagram functionality.
+The Processes can be organized into a hierarchy using the Browser window; the child diagrams can be nested under each Process node in the Browser window.

 Colors can be used to represent particular data and how it flows through the system.
-Target and Future state diagrams can be drawn and transitions can describe how processes can be improved and made more efficient.

-The Data Flow Diagram (like any diagram) can be viewed as an element list which makes working with the element's properties easier.

-Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.
+Target and Future State diagrams can be drawn and transitions can describe how processes can be improved and made more efficient.
+The Data Flow diagram (like any diagram) can be viewed as an element list, which makes working with the element's properties easier.
+Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented as hand drawn or in a whiteboard style by changing the diagram properties.
+Learn more about the Data Flow Diagram

-Learn more about the Data Flow Diagram Data Flow Diagram
+Data Flow Diagram

 Data Modeling Diagram

 Getting to know the Data Modeling Diagram

-Introducing the Data Modeling Diagram The Data Modeling Diagram is used to create or view graphical models of relational database system schemas including a range of database objects.
+Introducing the Data Modeling Diagram

+The Data Modeling diagram is used to create or view graphical models of relational database system schemas including a range of database objects.
 The diagrams can be drawn at a logical or a physical level.
 When a physical schema is being represented the modeler can choose the correct RDBMS which will enable the appropriate data types.
 Tables, Views, Stored Procedures and other objects are connected showing the way they are related to each other.
 Tables are the central element of the schema and can show the contained columns including datatypes, indexes and keys.